gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ]
 ```

-The return type of your chat function does *not change* when setting `multimodal=True` (in the simplest case, you should still return a string value).
-We discuss more complex cases, e.g. [returning files below](#returning-complex-responses).
+The return type of your chat function does *not change* when setting `multimodal=True` (i.e. in the simplest case, you should still return a string value).
+We discuss more complex cases, e.g. returning files [below](#returning-complex-responses).

 If you are customizing a multimodal chat interface, you should pass in an instance of `gr.MultimodalTextbox` to the `textbox` parameter.
 Here's an example that illustrates how to set up and customize and multimodal chat interface: